toliaqat/xenon-wiki/Introduction-to-Service-Queries.md

 Note that this query has "booleanClauses" instead of "term", and each element in the booleanClauses is a single term.
 Each term could itself be booleanClause instead.

-Let's try the query out:
+Let's try the query out (output trimmed for simplicity):
 ```
 % curl -s -X POST -d@query-user-1.body http://localhost:8000/core/query-tasks -H "Content-Type: application/json" | jq .
 {